hafees/riverpod_infinite_scroll/README.md

 - The `dataMapper` function is a fromJson method that can be used to convert JSON data to models.
 If you use `freezed` package for generating models, this is created automatically.

 - The `dataField` is to identify the data part from the JSON data.
-The TMDB API returns the paginated movie data in 'results' field and hence we're using `dataFied:'results'`.
+The TMDB API returns the paginated movie data in 'results' field and hence we're using `dataField:'results'`.

 - The `paginationParser` field is a callback function that will receive the whole JSON data and you can parse data and return a [Pagination] object.
 The above code is suitable for TMDB API.